PARENTS AND CARERS' NOTICEBOARD

 One week in February saw our best week for punctuality since 2015 - let’s keep this up moving into a warmer, brighter Summer Term!

 To those parents/ carers of pupils who have isolated, minor ailments and consider taking a day off, please consider giving them some appropriate medication and bringing them into school - we can always send your child home if they start to feel worse.
+Furthermore, if your child is ill in the morning, but improves as the morning progresses, please consider bringing them in for the afternoon session.

 PEER ON PEER ABUSE